Matthas/DXFTweaker/README.md

 This is only base version as I cannot share full version due to confidential data.

-It is not catch-all solution, it was created based on 2D drawings.
+It is not catch-all solution, it was created based only on 2D drawings.

 I have included some example classes how you can use it to read or modify elements in your CAD files.

+Simple documentation included in main folder.